Vacation (Exempt & Administrative Staff)

 Regular Positions (11- and 12-month schedules)

 If you work a full-time 11- or 12-month schedule, you accrue vacation at the rate of 1.67 days per month of work up to 20 days per year.
-After 25 years of consecutive service, you accrue an additional week of vacation or a total of 25 days per year.
+After 25 years of consecutive service, your monthly accrual is adjusted so that you will accrue an additional week of vacation or a total of 25 days per year.

 Vacation is accrued on an anniversary-year basis.
 You begin to earn vacation starting with your date of hire and continue to accrue a portion of your vacation each month.
 You are eligible to use vacation, with the approval of your immediate supervisor, after you have completed six months of service.